DIS: Study Abroad in Scandinavia

 Required.
 Students must apply for residence permit at least 2 months before departure or if they are an international student from outside the EU/EEA they must apply at least 3 months before departure.

-Non-US citizens should consult with DIS Stockholm and Denise Allison, Director of International Student Services, before applying to the program.Additional Visa Information
+Non-US citizens should consult with DIS Stockholm and the Office of International Student Support before applying to the program.Additional Visa Information

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.
 Students pay room and board fees directly to DIS.